leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Controlling_By_Script_Component.md

 #### MonoBehaviour class

-  * MonoBehaviour script component always can access to **transform** component is attached to a game object.
+  * MonoBehaviour script component always can access to:

-  * Inherited Members
-    * enabled
     * gameObject (The game object this component is attached to.
 A component is always attached to a game object.)
     * transform	(The Transform attached to this GameObject)
     * name (The name of the object)